Anything to Say?

-Anything to Say? is an itinerant bronze sculpture and art installation by Italian artist Davide Dormino that was erected on May 1st, 2015, on Berlin's Alexanderplatz.
+Anything to Say? is a travelling bronze sculpture and public art installation by Italian artist Davide Dormino that was erected on May 1, 2015, on Berlin's Alexanderplatz.
+The full title of the work is Anything to Say? - A Monument to Courage.
 The whistleblowers Edward Snowden, Julian Assange, and Chelsea Manning are shown standing on three chairs in the installation, which also contains an empty fourth chair that will serve as a platform for public speaking.
 People are encouraged to "stand up instead of sit like the others" by the fourth empty chair.
 The installation was unveiled as part of a private art project supported by international crowdfunding.
 In 2016 Davide Dormino was awarded the Prix Éthique 2016 by Anticor for Anything to Say?

 Message

-"A lot of people say they are traitors, but I want to celebrate these living heroes," Davide Dormino says.
-"My work is a monument to the future."

-Davide Dormino's sculpture, Anything to say?", symbolizes the courage of whistleblowers and all those who fight to defend freedom of expression and information throughout the world.
-It travels from city to city to remind the public about the massive invasions of privacy, the information control and the disinformation to which they are subjected by governments and corporations, and about their democratic and legitimate right to know.
+Davide Dormino's sculpture, Anything to say?, symbolizes the courage of whistleblowers and all those who fight to defend freedom of expression and information.
+It travels from city to city to remind the public about the massive invasions of privacy, the information control, and the disinformation to which they are subjected by governments and corporations, and about their democratic and legitimate right to know.

-Julian Assange, Chelsea Manning and Edward Snowden were chosen as examples of contemporary heroes who have put themselves in danger in order to reveal information and shed light on events that were hidden or misrepresented.
-Like them, countless citizens all over the world put their freedom, courage and integrity in the service of truth.
+Julian Assange, Chelsea Manning, and Edward Snowden were chosen as examples of contemporary people who have put themselves in danger in order to reveal information and shed light on events that were hidden or misrepresented.
 The sculpture is supported by Reporters Without Borders (RSF), an NGO that defends media freedom.

-Berlin – Alexanderplatz

-On May 1, 2015 on the historical Alexanderplatz, in Berlin, the sculpture (930 kilos) was unveiled by Patrick Bradatsch with artist Davide Dormino, the speakers, the journalists and those who joined the event.
-Many people surrounded the sculpture, in turn stepping up on the chair to speak, or just to show their support.
-The speakers at the event who stood up on the chair armed with megaphones were: Davide Dormino, sculptor, Michel Rediske for Reporters without Frontiers, Hans Christian Ströbele from the German Green Party, Sarah Harrison for Wikileaks-Courage Foundation, Annie Machon, ex former MI5 intelligence officer, Anjhula Mya Singh Bais actress and human rights activist.
-The sculpture does not endorse any specific political ideals or religious beliefs, nor does it belong to any specific country.
-Courage is for all.
-The project was born from the enthusiasm of a group of ordinary people who believe that courage is contagious.